ipfs/js-ipfs/SPEC/FILES.md

   - `size` is a Boolean value to return only the size  (default: false)
   - `withLocal` is a Boolean value to compute the amount of the dag that is local, and if possible the total size  (default: false)
   - `cidBase` is which number base to use to format hashes - e.g. `base32`, `base64` etc (default: `base58btc`)
-- `callback` is an optional function with the signature `function (error, stats) {}`, where `error` may be an Error that occured if the operation was not successful and `stats` is an Object with the following keys:
+- `callback` is an optional function with the signature `function (error, stats) {}`, where `error` may be an Error that occurs if the operation is not successful and `stats` is an Object with the following keys:

   - `hash` is a string with the hash
   - `size` is an integer with the file size in Bytes
   - `cumulativeSize` is an integer with the size of the DAGNodes making up the file in Bytes
   - `type` is a string that can be either `directory` or `file`
   - `blocks` if `type` is `directory`, this is the number of files in the directory.
 If it is `file` it is the number of blocks that make up the file
-  - `withLocality` is a boolean to indicate if locality information are present
+  - `withLocality` is a boolean to indicate if locality information is present
   - `local` is a boolean to indicate if the queried dag is fully present locally
   - `sizeLocal` is an integer indicating the cumulative size of the data present locally